MSBivens/bootcamp_python/README.md

-# Bootcamp - Python Stack
+# Bootcamp - Python Course
-Collection of code for the Coding Dojo Bootcamp, Python Stack assignments I am currently in the Python stack so this is a growing collection
+This is a collection of code for the Coding Dojo Bootcamp, Python course assignments.
+This course was the first of the Python stack.

+The previous stack was Web Fundamentals, the repo for those assignments can be found here: https://github.com/MSBivens/bootcamp_web_fundamentals

+I have completed the Python course and moved on to the MySQL course, the repo for those assignments can be found here: https://github.com/MSBivens/bootcamp_mysql

+# Assignments for the Python Course
 Recognize Python, Objectives:
     Indentify concepts in a new language